 Brussels sprouts get a bad rap, and I’m guilty of assuming I wouldn’t like them too.
 If you’re hesitant to try them or looking to try something new, give our crispy brussels sprouts in the air fryer recipe a try.
-It’s one of our favorite air fryer recipes on The Typical Mom. (originally published 2/19, affiliate links present)
+It’s one of our easy air fryer recipes on The Typical Mom. (originally published 2/19, affiliate links present)

 Are you on the love ’em or hate ’em side of roasted brussels sprouts??